 What are parish office hours?

-Ordinarily, the rectory office is staffed Monday through Thursday by our secretary from 9 AM until 7 PM, and by high school staff until 6:30 PM on Friday.
+Ordinarily, the rectory office is staffed Monday through Friday by our Parish Secretary from 9 AM until 4 PM.
 On Saturdays, the hours are by appointment.
 On the Sabbath, the office is closed.

 Why is it important to register in a parish?